Robert Genn: Life and work

-Robert Genn was born in Victoria, British Columbia, to an English mother and Scottish father.
+Robert Genn was born in Victoria, British Columbia to an English mother and a Scottish father.
 He studied at Victoria College and the University of British Columbia, then in 1958 at the Art Centre School in Los Angeles.
 He painted landscapes throughout British Columbia, Manitoba, Ontario, New Mexico, and Western Europe.

 He identified with and has been compared to the 1920s Canadian Group of Seven.
 In 1961, he met Lawren Harris who was a neighbour in Point Grey, Vancouver.
 Genn had problems with painting skies, and Harris's advice was to turn the picture upside-down: "Paint down from the trees to the clouds at the bottom of the picture to get the perspective right."
 Genn said this was "valuable advice", which enabled him "to control the gradation and work up into the trees in a more abstract manner."
 He was a practitioner of plein air painting, and he liked to set his easel in the same spot as his predecessors, such as J. E. H. MacDonald in the Canadian Rockies.

-He gained recognition for his painting style, which is in the tradition of Canadian landscape painting.
-He ran the Painter's Keys web site, a worldwide artists' community, with his staff and volunteers.
+Genn ran the Painter's Keys website, a worldwide artists' community, with his staff and volunteers.
 The web site sends out a free twice-weekly newsletter, which is sent to 135,000 artists in over 100 countries, and claims the largest collection of art quotes online with over 5,382 authors quoted.
 His "Ten Commandments of Art Pricing" on his web site (reprinted on About.com) advise starting cheaply, raising prices slowly, keeping them the same for all purchasers and pricing by size.